 Quebec is responsible for selecting immigrants to settle within the province.
 In order to immigrate to Quebec, you must first obtain a Cértificat du Sélection du Québec (Quebec Selection Certificate, commonly known as a CSQ).
 It is important to note that a CSQ is not a Permanent Residence Visa.
 Once you submit an application for a CSQ, your qualifications are assessed at the provincial level, and once you receive approval at the provincial level (your CSQ) your application is submitted at the federal level for medical and security checks.
 You receive your Permanent Residence Visa after being approved at the federal level.

 The recent changes to the Federal Skilled Worker program do not affect CSQ applications at all.
-The CSQ requirements and procedures remain the same.

 Possibly.
 The selection is done on a points-based assessment.
 If you meet the selection points requirements without speaking French you may still be granted the CSQ.
-Fill out our online assessment forms to find out if you qualify.
+Fill out our online assessment form to find out if you qualify.

 You can include your spouse or common-law partner on your application, as well as any of your dependent children aged 22 or younger.
 It is important to note that Canada recognizes same-sex unions.

-The Law Firm of Campbell, Cohen can represent you throughout the process, from the initial stage (application for a CSQ) until your Permanent Residence application is approved, which includes submission of your application at the federal stage as well.
+The Law Firm of Campbell Cohen can represent you throughout the process, from the initial stage (application for a CSQ) until your Permanent Residence application is approved, which includes submission of your application at the federal stage as well.